Agartha: Origins in Louis Jacolliot's Les fils de Dieu

-John Michael Greer described Agartha as "one of the most remarkable products of occult history—a rich fabric of legend woven out of a mixture of Victorian anthropology, occult politics, and thin air."
+Greer calls Agartha "one of the most remarkable products of occult history—a rich fabric of legend woven out of a mixture of Victorian anthropology, occult politics, and thin air."
 Agartha's origins are largely found in Victorian euhemerism, which attempted to interpret mythology as containing references to hidden past history.
 Due to the prevailing theories of the time, this was usually taken from ancient Germanic myths.

-The Agartha myth was created by French writer Louis Jacolliot, introduced in his book Les fils de Dieu (1873).
-Jacolliot was a colonial official in South India and a writer of many popular books, including a trilogy discussing Indian mythology's relationship to Christianity.
-He claimed that he had been given access to ancient manuscripts that revealed 15,000 years of Indian history by Brahmin friends of his in Chandernagore, who had told him the story of Asgartha.
-This is likely untrue, with Jacolliot probably having made the concept up himself.
+French writer Louis Jacolliot introduced the Agartha myth in his book Les fils de Dieu (1873), lit.
+The Sons of God.
+Jacolliot was a colonial official in South India and wrote many popular books, including a trilogy about Indian mythology's relationship to Christianity.
+He said Brahmin friends of his had given him access to manuscripts that revealed 15,000 years of Indian history, including the story of Asgartha.
+This is likely untrue: Jacolliot probably made the concept up himself.

-The original idea did not involve an underground kingdom, but Asgartha was said to be an ancient city, the solar capital of India since 13,300 BC.
-He conceptualized the city as ruled by the "Brahmatma", who were the manifestations of God and the chief priests of the Brahmins.
-Contrary to later depictions, Jacolliot's Agartha was not created by the Aryans but their precursors, who were overthrown by the Aryans (who became the Kshatriyas) in 10,000 BC.
+Jacolliot did not mention an underground kingdom; Asgartha was said to be an ancient city, the solar capital of India since 13,300 BC.
+He conceived of it as ruled by the "Brahmatma", manifestations of God and the chief priests of the Brahmins.
+Jacolliot's Agartha was created not by the Aryans but by their precursors, who were overthrown by the Aryans (who became the Kshatriyas) in 10,000 BC.

 His book tells of Agartha's rise and fall.
-The tale of Agartha has few commonalities with actual Indian mythology and more similarities to the contemporary theories on prehistory and Norse mythology, and attempts to historicize them, hence the name being a corruption of Asgard.
-Asgartha was said to have been destroyed in 5000 BC, shortly before the beginning of the Kali Yuga, by invading brothers from the Himalayas, Ioda and Skandeh.
+The tale of Agartha has few commonalities with actual Indian mythology and many similarities to the contemporary theories on prehistory and Norse mythology, such as "Agartha" as a corruption of "Asgard".
+Asgartha was said to have been destroyed in 5000 BC, shortly before the beginning of the Kali Yuga, by Ioda and Skandeh, invading brothers from the Himalayas.
 The destroyers were driven out by the Brahmins and fled north, where they became the Norse and were supposedly the namesakes of Odin and Scandinavia.